 BENEATH THE BLUE RINSE

-Beneath the Blue Rinse by Tom Glover is an outrageous comedy exposing how society views the elderly.
+Beneath the Blue Rinse by Tom Glover, an outrageous comedy that exposes how society views the elderly.

 When an unscrupulous salesman enters sweet but gullible, Flora Parkin’s house, little does he realise he’s been lured into a trap.
 Simon starts to learn what it is like to be vulnerable, exploited, and subjected to the care of others…who may not care at all.
 Think ‘Tarantino meets Last of the Summer Wine’.

 Tom Glover trained at Hull and Birmingham Universities.
 His stage plays include Lights, Camera, Walkies (Gilded Balloon Edinburgh), England Expects (The Curve /Kings Head), Wet Bread (Brighton Fringe/Kings Head), Bin & Gone (Tour).
 His award-winning short film Textual Relationship played the BFI and international festivals.